 The most competitive auto loan offers are generally reserved for borrowers with good or excellent credit.
 Still, that doesn’t mean you’ll automatically have fewer options if your credit score is on the lower end.

 Your borrowing costs will likely be much higher as a result of the risk you pose to the lender.
-Here’s a breakdown of the current average interest rates by credit rating from Experian’s 2022 Q1 automotive financing study:
+Here’s a breakdown of the current average interest rates by credit rating from Experian’s State of the Market report for the second quarter of 2022:

 |Credit score range||New car||Used car|